In a surprise move, Bank of Japan loosens bond yield cap

-The Bank of Japan broadened caps for government bond yields, a surprise move that pushed bond yields higher globally and dinged stocks in Asia.
+The Bank of Japan broadened caps for a benchmark government bond yield, a surprise move that pushed bond yields higher globally and dinged stocks in Asia.

 The Bank of Japan did not mention inflation in its policy statement, but said the shift is intended to “improve market functioning and encourage a smoother formation of the entire yield curve, while maintaining accommodative financial conditions.“